The Chronicles of Tharia

 “I doubt very much that he’s still alive,” said Tragius solemnly.
 “When Gallern came back last week after his weekly ministration, he said he had only days to live.
 A couple of weeks at most, despite everything he could do for him.
 His frail old body just couldn’t keep going much longer, not even if every cleric in the world prayed over him to the point of exhaustion.
 When the Gods decide that a man’s lived long enough, there’s nothing that the servants of the Gods can do to prolong his life any longer.
 I suppose there's the barest chance that he might still be alive, but if so it won’t be for long.”

-“But you just said he wasn’t dead!” said Franklos in confusion.
+“But you just said he wasn’t dead,” said Franklos in confusion.
 “If he’s not alive and he’s not dead, then what...”
 His voice broke off suddenly and he froze in mid step, a look of utter horror on his face.
 “You mean...” he stuttered in alarm.
 “You mean he’s...”

 “But rak transformation is forbidden!”

 “Normally, yes.
 Normally, we would have blown his castle and half the damned mountain into orbit if we even half suspected he was going to attempt any such thing, but these are desperate times and desperate measures must be taken if we are to survive.
 We need an ark rak, so we decided to allow him to become one.”
-He stopped walking, grabbed Franklos by the elbows and stared him right in the eyes.
-“You will not, of course, repeat any of this to anyone, will you?”
+He stopped walking, grabbed Franklos by the elbows and stared him in the eyes.
+“You will not, of course, repeat any of this to anyone.”

-They continued walking, and after another couple of minutes came to the edge of the forest and saw the University buildings half a mile ahead of them across a wide field of wild, waving, waist high grass.
+They continued walking, and after another couple of minutes came to the edge of the forest and saw the University buildings half a mile ahead of them across a field of waving, waist high grass.
 A kestrel fluttered overhead, occasionally diving down to within a few feet of the grass in pursuit of prey before returning to position, and a small herd of unicorns grazed off to their right, the older stallions having only stumps where their horns had been, the intensely magical appendages having been carefully sawn off by the wizards for use as an ingredient in their spells and potions.

 “How did you find out what Malefactos was planning?”
 Franklos asked when he’d recovered from the shock of the first revelation.
 “Did you have a spy among his staff?”